 2007: KRIBB award (South-Korea)

-Memberships: International Liver Cancer Association, American Association for the Study of Liver Diseases, American Society for Cell Biology
+Memberships: International Liver Cancer Association, American Association for the Study of Liver Diseases, European Association for the Study of Liver Diseases

 Editorial board: Hepatology (1997-2007), Word Journal of Gastroenterology (2003-2011)